ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 ## Implementation Notes for Sensor-Based Data ##

 #### SpatialReferences
-SpatialReferences in ODM2 are the same as in ODM1.
+SpatialReferences in ODM2 are mostly the same as in ODM1.
 Basically copied them straight across.

 1. Set ODM2SamplingFeatures.SpatialReferences.SpatialReferenceID = ODM1.SpatialReferences.SpatialReferenceID
-2. Set ODM2SamplingFeatures.SpatialReferences.SRSID = ODM1.SpatialReferences.SRSID - had to cast this to VARCHAR(50) to be consistent with ODM2
+2. Set ODM2SamplingFeatures.SpatialReferences.SRSID = "CUAHSI:" & ODM1.SpatialReferences.SRSID - had to concatenate the CUAHSI string and cast this to VARCHAR(50) to be consistent with ODM2
 3. Set ODM2SamplingFeatures.SpatialReferences.SRSName = ODM1.SpatialReferences.SRSName
 4. Set ODM2SamplingFeatures.SpatialReferences.SRSDescription = ODM1.SpatialReferences.Notes - had to cast this to VARCHAR(500) to be consistent with ODM2, which might truncate some information
+5. Set ODM2SamplingFeatures.SpatialReferences.SRSLink = "http://his.cuahsi.org/mastercvreg/edit_cv11.aspx?tbl=SpatialReferences"

 But, I also need to create a SpatialReference record for each OffsetType in the ODM1 database so I can use it in ODM2 to define how the offsets are being used.